jemc/jylis/docs/_docs/start/connect.md

 (integer) 10
 ```

-And, just to confirm everything's working as expected, we can try increasing and reading it again, expecting to:
+And, just to confirm everything's working as expected, we can try increasing and reading it again:

 ```sh
 127.0.0.1:6379> GCOUNT INC mykey 15